cetic/honeypot/State Ot Art.md

 This characteristic is used to define in which context the honeypot is used and what is the purpose of its implementation [^3]:
 * Research : is used to lure attackers and study their behaviours and the tools they use to develop better protection against these attacks.
 * Production : is used to defend and prevent attack on real systems and to protect it.
+It is important to note that a honeypot can serve both as a means of protection, while collecting data allowing research, therefore, a honeypot can be assigned both values of this characteristic.

 To illustrate this characteristic, one can imagine the existence of a virtual honeypot with high interaction identically imitating the behavior of a real wastewater treatment plant in production.
 Its deployment can be carried out within the framework of **research**, we want to highlight the flaws that may exist in the existing system and know how to protect ourselves from attackers.